November 26, 2019

 The entire consensus report may be seen by clicking the button provided below this text.

 In a recent PASOP blog on the PAY-FOR-PERFORMANCE strategy (see button above), legacy nutrients were identified as excess nutrient loads which remain in the sediments of a drainage basin (including lake sediments), and which can become available under the right environmental conditions.
 The TASK FORCE identified legacy nutrients as "nitrogen and phosphorus sequestered in soils, groundwater and sediments, (which can) contribute also to excessive nutrient loading of surface waters throughout the state."
 While the scientific community has been aware for decades of legacy nutrients and the problems they present, it was the recent Cyanobacteria blooms that forced serious Institutional and Political consideration of their potential deleterious impact.
 In a 2015 report by the University of Florida Water Institute it was noted that over 110,000 metric tons of biologically available legacy phosphorus is held within the sediments of the Lake Okeechobee Basin.
 If this legacy phosphorus were to be effectively removed, about 2,000 tons would need to be removed each year for fifty years.
-Like any challenge this may be seen by some as a insurmountable, while others might see it as a great opportunity.
+Like any challenge this may be seen by some as insurmountable, while others might see it as a great opportunity.
 I prefer the latter perspective.
-So how can we make chasing this legacy phosphorus an opportunity without sounding like someone who believes in Unicorns and magic dust?
+So how can we make chasing and recovering this legacy phosphorus an opportunity without sounding like someone who believes in Unicorns and magic dust?

 (a) Harvesting and loading transport barge--Hydrilla West Lake Tohopekaliga Florida 2019 (photo by Texas Aquatic Harvesting 2019)